 Attendees will learn about how Clarion is using customer insight to effectively understand their customers, the challenges they face and how housing associations can shape their communications and delivery strategy by identifying the groups that are most at risk from hardship, poverty and welfare reforms.

-Attendees will also learn how Clarion identifies which properties to target with energy efficiency works, using existing administrative customer and property data.
+Attendees will also learn how Clarion identifies which properties to target with energy efficiency works, using existing administrative customer and property statics and information.

 This session will outline the partnership between Digital Skills Solution, HACT and Collab Group on the development of the ‘L4 data analysis apprenticeship’ which have been created to allow housing associations to close the skills gap.